listfold/mousetail/QUICKSTART.md

 ### Claude Code can't find the server
 - Use absolute path in working directory
-- Run `pwd` in the ankimcp folder to get the full path
+- Run `pwd` in the mousetail folder to get the full path

 ## What's Available?